Breathalyzer: Mouth alcohol

 Mouth alcohol can also be created in other ways.
 Dentures, some have theorized, will trap alcohol, although experiments have shown no difference if the normal 15 minute observation period is observed.
 Periodontal disease can also create pockets in the gums which will contain the alcohol for longer periods.
 Also known to produce false results due to residual alcohol in the mouth is passionate kissing with an intoxicated person.
-Recent use of mouthwash or breath fresheners can skew results upward as they can contain fairly high levels of alcohol.